Photo Credit: Jeff Foley

 Professor Enrique M. De La Cruz

-Enrique M. De La Cruz, Ph.D. is a Professor in the Department of Molecular Biophysics and Biochemistry (MB&B).
+Enrique M. De La Cruz, Ph.D. is a Professor and the Chair of the Department of Molecular Biophysics and Biochemistry (MB&B).
 He is a first-generation Cuban-American from Newark, NJ.
 Dr. De La Cruz earned his Ph.D. at Johns Hopkins University School of Medicine, and received postdoctoral training at the University of Pennsylvania School of Medicine.
 He was a Visiting Scientist at Centre National de la Recherche Scientifique (CNRS), Commissariat a l’Energie Atomique (CEA) & Universite Joseph Fourier in Grenoble, France, a Mayent-Rothschild Senior Researcher Fellow at the Institut Curie, Paris, and an Invited Professor Fellow at ESPCI Paris Tech (ecole superieure de physique et de chimie industrielles de la ville de Paris).

 Dr. De La Cruz’s research focuses in the areas of cell motility and the actin cytoskeleton, motor proteins, RNA processing enzymes, and signaling enzymes involved in blood clotting and calcification.
 He is actively involved with various scientific advisory boards, societies, journals and peer review committees, as well as numerous outreach activities to advance and promote underrepresented minorities in the sciences.

 Associate Head of College Leslie Carmin